adychn/fast-style-transfer/README.md

 Below, images are compared with their normalization counterparts.
 To be specific, an original content image is compared with one that does Instance Norm, one that does Batch-Instance Norm, and one that does Batch-Instance Norm without total variational denoising.

-The first image is the style image used for all the models.

-The one image in its own row is the content image, follow by the next row with three stylized images from left to right are produced with models that incoorperate either Instance Norm, Batch-Instance Norm, or Batch-Instance Norm no total variational denoising.

 ### Note on Total Variational Denoising
 Images trained without TV denoising looks blurry and may improve its clarity with more training epochs, to be as good as the models with denoising.
 Futhermore, I notice content image with too few pixels do not get a good result, such as the ones in COCO training dataset.